Soviet–Afghan War: War crimes

-Looting

-The Soviet soldiers were looting from the dead in Afghanistan, including stealing money, jewelry and clothes.
-During the Red Army withdrawal in February 1989, 30 to 40 military trucks crammed with Afghan historical treasures crossed into the Soviet Union, under orders from General Boris Gromov.
-He cut an antique Tekke carpet stolen from Darul Aman Palace into several pieces, and gave it to his acquaintances.

 Foreign involvement

-Pro-Mujahideen

-The Afghan mujahideen were backed primarily by the United States, Saudi Arabia, Pakistan and the United Kingdom making it a Cold War proxy war.
-Out of the countries that supported the Mujahideen, the U.S. and Saudi Arabia offered the greatest financial support.
+The Afghan mujahideen were backed primarily by Pakistan, the United States, Saudi Arabia, and the United Kingdom making it a Cold War proxy war.
+Out of the countries that supported the Mujahideen, the U.S. (with Operation Cyclone) and Saudi Arabia offered the greatest financial support.
 However, private donors and religious charities throughout the Muslim world—particularly in the Persian Gulf—raised considerably more funds for the Afghan rebels than any foreign government; Jason Burke recounts that "as little as 25 per cent of the money for the Afghan jihad was actually supplied directly by states."
 Saudi Arabia was heavily involved in the war effort and matched the United States' contributions dollar-for-dollar in public funds.
 Saudi Arabia also gathered an enormous amount of money for the Afghan mujahideen in private donations that amounted to about $20 million per month at their peak.
+The United Kingdom on the other hand played more of a direct combat role, through MI6 and the Special Air Service — supporting resistance groups in practical manners.

 Other countries that supported the Mujahideen were Egypt and China.
 Iran on the other hand only supported the Shia Mujahideen, namely the Persian speaking Shiite Hazaras in a limited way.
 One of these groups was the Tehran Eight, a political union of Afghan Shi'a.
-They were supplied predominately by the Islamic Revolutionary Guard Corps, but Iran's support for the Hazaras nevertheless frustrated efforts for a united Mujahideen front.
+They were supplied predominantly by the Islamic Revolutionary Guard Corps, but Iran's support for the Hazaras nevertheless frustrated efforts for a united Mujahideen front.